National Leadership Workshop Strengthens Islamic Education in Japan

 Held in IISO’s seminar space in Minami-Otsuka, the session featured:

-Interactive exercises including the Personal Histories Activity
+Interactive exercises, including the Personal Histories Activity

 Conflict style reflections to improve communication